 That fought with us upon Saint Crispin’s day.”

 Inspired by this epic moment, we are proud to present this extremely detailed multi-pose kit that allows you to build two complete English knights with a myriad of accessories that allows virtually hundreds of different combinations.
-Also, adding slight modifications to it or just changing the color scheme, it can be used to portray other knightly subjects from the early XV century.
+Also, by adding slight modifications to it or just changing the color scheme, can be used to portray other knightly subjects from the early XV century.
 You can use a kit to build a small vignette or two independent subjects or combine a few of them as the basis for an ambitious diorama.
 The sky is the limit.

 Note: This is a resin miniature kit that requires assembly and painting.